ibvandersluis/udacity-CarND-P07-path-planning/README.md

 # Path Planning in C++

-The seventh project in the Udacity Self-Driving Car Engineer Nanodegree: implementing path planning in C++ successfully implement path planning and navigate a highway driving scenario.
+This is the seventh project in the Udacity Self-Driving Car Engineer Nanodegree: implementing path planning in C++ to successfully and safely navigate a highway driving scenario.

 ## Description